yt-project/yt/doc/source/developing/testing.rst

 test suite, which are intended to be as modern as possible (we don't set upper limits to versions unless we need to).
 The ``minimal`` target is used to check that we don't break backward compatibility with old versions of upstream projects by accident.
-It is intended to pin stricly our minimal supported versions.
-The ``test`` target specifies the tools neeed to run the tests, but not needed by yt itself.
+It is intended to pin strictly our minimal supported versions.
+The ``test`` target specifies the tools need to run the tests, but not needed by yt itself.

 **Python version support.**